DevelopmentalImagingMCRI/karawun/Readme.md

 the dicom files created on your system are identical to those created on the development system.
 The test destination is displayed as the test is run.

+# Problems/Requests

+Please use the github [issue tracker](https://github.com/DevelopmentalImagingMCRI/karawun/issues) to ask questions or report problems.

 # Licensing